netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - DISABLED
           - STATEFUL
           - STATELESS
       - Mode in which the connection failover feature must operate for the virtual server.
-After a failover, established TCP connections and UDP packet flows are kept active and resumed on the secondary appliance.
-Clients remain connected to the same servers.
+After a failover, TCP connections and UDP packet flows are kept active and resumed on the secondary appliance.
+Clients connected to the same servers.
 Available settings function as follows:

-        * ``STATEFUL`` - The primary appliance shares state information with the secondary appliance, in real time, resulting in some runtime processing overhead.
+        * STATEFUL - The primary appliance shares state information with the secondary appliance, in real resulting in some runtime processing overhead.

-        * ``STATELESS`` - State information is not shared, and the new primary appliance tries to re-create the packet flow on the basis of the information contained in the packets it receives.
+        * STATELESS - State information is not shared, and the new primary appliance tries to re-create the flow on the basis of the information contained in the packets it receives.

-        * ``DISABLED`` - Connection failover does not occur.
+        * DISABLED - Connection failover does not occur.
     * - cookiename

         *(str)*
       -
-      - Use this parameter to specify the cookie name for ``COOKIE`` peristence type.
-It specifies the name of cookie with a maximum of 32 characters.
+      - Use this parameter to specify the cookie name for COOKIE peristence type.
+It specifies the name of with a maximum of 32 characters.
 If not specified, cookie name is internally generated.
     * - datalength

-        *(float)*
+        *(str)*
       -
-      - Length of the token to be extracted from the data segment of an incoming packet, for use in the token method of load balancing.
-The length of the token, specified in bytes, must not be greater than 24 KB.
-Applicable to virtual servers of type TCP.
+      - Length of the token to be extracted from the data segment of an incoming packet, for use in the token of load balancing.
+The length of the token, specified in bytes, must not be greater than 24 KB. to virtual servers of type TCP.

         Minimum value = ``1``

         Maximum value = ``100``
     * - dataoffset

-        *(float)*
+        *(str)*
       -
       - Offset to be considered when extracting a token from the TCP payload.
-Applicable to virtual servers, of type TCP, using the token method of load balancing.
-Must be within the first 24 KB of the TCP payload.
+Applicable to virtual servers, type TCP, using the token method of load balancing.
+Must be within the first 24 KB of the TCP

         Minimum value = ``0``